Democrats Will Examine Khashoggi Murder And Trump’s Statements, Says New House Intelligence Chair

 — Kyle Griffin (@kylegriffin1) November 22, 2018

-The House Intelligence Committee plans to assess not just Khashoggi’s murder but the current war in Yemen and the stability of the Saudi royal family, according to The Guardian.
+The House Intelligence Committee plans to assess not just Khashoggi’s murder, but the current war in Yemen and the stability of the Saudi royal family, according to The Guardian.

-Schiff will likely take over control of the Committee in January, when Congress is filled out by the new Democrats elected to office earlier this month.
+Schiff will likely take over control of the committee in January, when Congress is filled out by the new Democrats elected to office earlier this month.

 Despite the CIA’s assessment that Khashoggi’s murder was ultimately ordered by Saudi crown prince Mohammed bin Salman, Donald Trump has largely dismissed this.

 Khashoggi was last seen alive on October 2, when he walked into the Saudi consulate in Istanbul, Turkey.
-Khashoggi, a Saudi-born journalist living in the U.S. and working for The Washington Post, was attempting to obtain paperwork so her could marry his girlfriend.
+Khashoggi, a Saudi-born journalist living in the U.S. and working for the Washington Post, was attempting to obtain paperwork so he could marry his girlfriend.
 He never came out of the consulate building.
 He was reportedly tortured and murdered within the facility.

 According to Trump, the crown prince has denied that he had anything to do with the murder.